 The progress of all children is regularly monitored at least termly to make sure progress is being made, this includes children with additional needs.
 Where specific barriers to progress are identified and provided for, that provision is monitored and evaluated for its effectiveness.
 A range of methods are utilized to monitor the effectiveness of these additional supports.
-We use Boxall Profiles, PIVATS, B Squared, GL Assessment PASS (Pupil Attitudes to Self and School), Sandwell Assessments, or other methods suitable to the intervention/provision being catered for.
+We use Boxall Profiles, B Squared, GL Assessment, Dyslexia screening, AET and Motional or other methods suitable to the intervention/provision being catered for.
 The progress of children with SEND are compared to the whole school population and also benchmarks for national data to see how well they compare to others.
 Where we feel interventions and work is not bringing about the required progress, the provision is altered or changed.